Makyah in nursing school

 Car-Mart Associate Shares Daughter’s Battle with Sickle Cell Disease

 “I can’t say enough positive things about children’s hospitals.
 I’m deeply appreciative and thankful for everything they have done for my daughter.
-I’m appreciative for their knowledge.
+I’m appreciative of their knowledge.
 And they always made us feel welcome with their positive upbeat attitude.”

 “Makyah is a strong cookie”

 Angie is our Area Operations Manager at America’s Car-Mart in Prattville, Ala.
-Here she shares Makyah’s story.
+Here she shares Makyah’s story:

 Car-Mart associate Angie and her daughter, Makyah